The transition is slow, but it’s begun. With the changing of the seasons, your body is also most likely to undergo changes.

 You can try these tricks to make sure you are hydrated.

 - Have a glass of drinking water before you have your beer.

 - Keep a reminder on alarm or an app that’ll help you stay hydrated even in your busy schedule.

 - Make sure you drink at least 3 liters in a day.

 - Take a shot of drinking water every time you feel like having a smoke.
 You can play this ‘drinking water’ game in various situations that suit your lifestyle.

 Say ‘Yes’ To Sunscreen

 Sun’s radiations are harmful and can damage your skin from within.
 Most prominent damages are premature aging, sunburns, and even skin cancer.
-Research has proved that ultraviolet rays of any kind can contribute to the development of skin cancer.
+Research has shown that ultraviolet rays of any kind can contribute to the development of skin cancer.

 From decreasing the risk of skin cancer to preventing the harmful effects of sun’s rays, your sunscreen does it all.
-This summer make sure you wear your sunscreen without fail.
-Remember, prevention is always better cure.
+This summer, make sure you wear your sunscreen without fail.
+Remember, prevention is always better than cure.
 Dermatologists recommend you to use a sunscreen or a sunblock cream with SPF of at least 15.
 This coating absorbs the UV rays before it penetrates into the skin.